unibas-tilics/tilics/articles/article-002-camel-case.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
-In software development, it's important to keep your code in a consistent style, especially if multiple people work on the same code.
-That's why most programmers and teams use coding conventions.
-There are different conventions for each programming language but their goal is always to give the code a cleaner and more structured look and to increas readability.

-One problem that often arises when writing code is the name of variables.
+One problem that often arises when writing code is the naming of variables.
 Often multi-word names are used for variables but in most programming languages it is not possible to use spaces in a variable name.
 One programming style that tries to structure this is called CamelCase.
-It is the practice of writing each word in the middle of a phrase with a capital letter.
-This greatly improves readability.
+It is the practice of writing each word in the middle of a phrase with a Capital letter.
+This greatly improves readability. thisGreatlyImprovesReadabilityComparedTowhenwewouldusenocapitalizationatall.
 <!-- END BODY -->